samuel881908/samuel881908/README.md

 ## CUHK Alumni Matters (2020)

-A website with backend and EDM generator to display the monthly e-news.
+A website with backend, CMS and EDM generator to display the monthly e-news.

 https://enews.alumni.cuhk.edu.hk/zh-hk